NVIDIA/NeMo/docs/source/core/exp_manager.rst

 checkpointing related operations should be taken into account.

 If ``calculate_timeouts: True`` timeouts will be automatically estimated based on observed intervals.
-Estimated timeouts take precedence over timeouts defined in the config file. **Timeouts are estimated after checkpoint loading and saving was observed**.
-For example, in multi-part training started from scratch, estimated timeouts won't be available during the first run.
-Estimated timeouts are stored in the checkpoint.
+Estimated timeouts take precedence over timeouts defined in the config file. **Timeouts are estimated at the end of a training run, when checkpoint loading and saving were observed**.
+Hence, in a multi-part training started from scratch, estimated timeouts won't be available during initial two runs.
+Estimated timeouts are stored in a separate JSON file.

 ``max_subsequent_job_failures`` allows for the automatic continuation of training on a SLURM cluster.
 This feature requires SLURM job to be scheduled with ``NeMo-Framework-Launcher``.
 If ``max_subsequent_job_failures``